 What to expect

-Optional to all who want to refresh their R skills or are not familiar with the programming language, we will provide a two-day training on R basics before the school starts.
-In the evenings and the weekend, there will be enough time and space for networking and leisure activities.
-A fun and relaxing social program will be offered for the evenings and the weekend, too.
+In the evenings and at the weekend, there will be enough time and space for networking and leisure activities.
+A fun and relaxing social program will be offered for the evenings and at the weekend, too.